chenfengw/door_key/README.md

-# HW1 Programming Assignment
+# Search based Path Planning

 ## Overview
-In this assignment, you are required to implement dynammic programming for the Door-Key problems.
+In this project, we are going to implement dynamic programming to search the shortest path for the Door-Key problems.
+The objective of the agent is to get from start to goal with the least amount of the moves.

 <p align="center">
 <img src="gif/doorkey.gif" alt="Door-key Problem" width="500"/></br>
 </p>